ractivejs/ractivejs.github.io/docs/api.md

 ## twoway

-The element-specific directive form of `twoway`.
+The element-specific directive form of the `twoway` initialization option.

 ```html
 <!-- By default, two-way is enabled.
 Editing the input updates foo. -->